Vivekpalankar/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 8 The Shell.markdown

 10. You want to concatenate two files, foo1 and foo2, but also insert some text after foo1 and before foo2 from the terminal.
 How will you do this?

-    By runnning the command: `cat foo1 - foo2`
+    By running the command: `cat foo1 - foo2`

 11. What happens when you use (i) **cat > foo** if foo contains data, (ii) **who >> foo** if foo doesn't exist, (iii) **cat foo > foo**, (iv) **echo 1> foo**?